UBC-MDS/datateachr/README.md

 This data was acquired courtesy of [The City of Vancouver’s Open Data Portal](https://opendata.vancouver.ca/pages/home/).

-This package contains (currently) 2 dataset :
+This package contains (currently) 3 datasets :

   - `vancouver_trees`: This dataset is currently still being updated by the city.
 It currently has 146611 rows.
   - `steam_games`: This dataset contains all the games available for download on Steam from 2019-06-16.
 It currently has 40833 rows.
+  - `building_permits`: This dataset is updated monthly for the current year (prior years are static).
+It currently has 20680 rows.

 ## Example